pouyaneth/Aztec-validator-guide/README.md

-# Aztec-validator-guide
+# Aztec Validator Node Setup Guide

-Comprehensive guide for setting up and operating an Aztec validator node
+A comprehensive guide for setting up, configuring, and maintaining an Aztec validator node on the Sepolia testnet.

+[PASTE THE ENTIRE CONTENT HERE]